callnow

 SignificanceHelpful in anticipating and budgeting.Release the financial status of an enterprise.

-BasisIt is outlined for taking both P&L a/c and balance sheet into observation.It is outlined taking P&L a/c into observation.
+BasisIt is outlined for taking both P&L a/c and balance sheet into observation.It is outlined that P&L a/c is taken into account during observation.

 What is Negative Cash Flow?